Acorns Review: Should You Switch to ESG Sustainable Portfolios?

 - Acorns Invest is a great option for beginners, especially those who are struggling to save

-- Acorns offers a solid ESG option that is mostly invested in ESG funds and has better ESG ratings than the Core option
+- Acorns offers a solid sustainable option that is mostly invested in ESG funds

 - If you want advisor access, consider Personal Capital